All about cycling in the Netherlands

 This week’s video showing the new Utrecht bicycle parking facility.

-* The opening of the last part of the facility has been postponed to August 2019.
-(Information January 2019)
+* The opening of the last part of the facility had been postponed to August 2019.